RogueRope/SurvivalGuide/how-to-get-in.md

 We'll setup a whatsapp group and a car pooling sheet for driving to the site and back.
 {% endhint %}

-## Give your ticket to the greeter.
+## Give your order number to the greeter.

 You made it!
-Make sure to bring your ticket, you will get a [release statement](release-statement..md) to sign.
+Make sure to bring your order number, so we can verify payment, you will get a [release statement](release-statement.md) to sign.
 Next we will measure your body temp, if it's above 37.2 C you will be asked to leave.
 If it's lower you will get a nice bracelet in return to prove you are now one of the cool healthy kids.

 {% hint style="success" %}